The Jeremy Kyle Show: Court cases

 By May 2019, the programme had directly led to two court cases related to assault and leading to convictions.

 On 24 September 2007, a Manchester District Judge, Alan Berg, sentenced a man who headbutted his love rival while appearing on the show.
 Judge Berg said that the show's producers were partially to blame for the attack, that "the purpose of this show is to effect a morbid and depressing display of dysfunctional people whose lives are in turmoil", and that it was "a plain disgrace which goes under the guise of entertainment".
 He described it as "human bear-baiting" and said: "It should not surprise anyone that these people, some of whom have limited intellects, become aggressive with each other.
 This type of incident is exactly what the producers want.
 These self-righteous individuals should be in the dock with you.
 They pretend there is some kind of virtue in putting out a show like this."

 An ITV spokeswoman responded in defence that "we take the safety and well-being of studio guests extremely seriously.
 It is made clear to all guests prior to going into the studio that no violence is ever tolerated."
 In an interview with the Daily Mirror, Kyle responded by saying: "Sometimes people need to be stripped bare before they can be helped."

 An appearance on Kyle's programme by a couple on the issue of alleged infidelity led to a man's assault of his female partner and criminal charges being made against him.
 The woman sustained a "shattered eye socket and cheekbone and bite marks".
 At Peterborough Crown Court in July 2009, Judge Sean Enright jailed the man for two years after he admitted causing grievous bodily harm.
 The judge said "there is plainly an element of cruelty and exploitation in what takes place" on Kyle's programme, and that the couple "must have both suffered considerable mortification and embarrassment".
-Grant Cunningham, the head of ITV's factual programming, expressed surprise at the judge's comments, as the judge had not seen the programme, and refuted his claims.
+Grant Cunningham, the head of ITV's factual programming, expressed surprise at the judge's comments, as the judge had not seen the programme, and disputed his claims.